Last updated on June 8th, 2022

-When he saw me snorkelling, he resurrected and starting swimming around me with curiosity.
+When he saw me snorkeling, he resurrected and started swimming around me with curiosity.
 He stared into my eyes, swam beneath me and out of sight.
 He couldn’t have been more than two years old.
 And then he would appear again prancing in the water.

 The sea lion repeated his water acrobatics for a good five minutes.
 That’s when he saw something more interesting and fun than me.
 He swam away towards a marine iguana on the lava rock, or what I call a water dragon.
 I’m surprised the sea lion could see so well.
 The marine iguana was well camouflaged on the black lava rock that I didn’t even notice it.

 He was pestering the iguana’s tail until the iguana had enough of it.